knife-zero/knife-zero.github.io/30_subcommands.md

 ### Options(excerpted)

 Almost options are inheritance from [`knife ssh`](https://docs.chef.io/knife_ssh.html).
+And, taken over some of the options from [`chef-client`](https://docs.chef.io/ctl_chef_client.html).
  Depending on the version of Chef, you can use options will vary.

 And options that we added in Knife-Zero, frequently asked option is as follows.